Metal Additive Manufacturing for Aerospace Applications

 Paul Gradl

-is a principal engineer and subject matter expert at the NASA Marshall Space Flight Center (MSFC) in Huntsville, Alabama.
-Mr. Gradl serves as a Principal Investigator and leads several projects for additive manufacturing of liquid rocket engine engines, and has supported various development and flight programs over the last 19 years.
+is a principal engineer and subject matter expert in Huntsville, Alabama.
+Mr. Gradl serves as a Principal Investigator and leads several projects for additive manufacturing of liquid rocket engine engines and has supported various development and flight programs over the last 19 years.
 He authored and co-authored over 100 journal articles and conference papers; published a book under AIAA, “Metal Additive Manufacturing for Propulsion Applications,” in 2022; holds five patents; and regularly teaches courses in additive manufacturing.
-Gradl is the recipient of numerous NASA and industry awards and medals; an Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA), a member of SME, and serves on several additive manufacturing industry and government committees and as an advisor to industry.
+Gradl is the recipient of numerous government and industry awards and medals; an Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA), a member of SME, and serves on several additive manufacturing industry and government committees and as an advisor to industry.
 Gradl was named one of “The Most Influential Personalities of Additive Manufacturing in 2020” by 3Dnatives and the recipient of “Engineer of the Year” by AIAA in 2022.

-Omar Mireles is a research and development engineer and subject matter expert at NASA Marshall Space Flight Center.
+Omar Mireles is a research and development engineer and subject matter expert in Huntsville, Alabama.
 He serves as principal investigator for numerous additive manufacturing R&D projects, and leads efforts for refractory metal maturation, infusion of additive manufacture into propulsion, cryogenic fluid management, and space nuclear power and propulsion systems.
 He holds a PhD in Nuclear Engineering with emphasis in Materials Science and Engineering.
-His work experience spans several NASA centers, Oak Ridge National Laboratory, and the U.S. Air Force.
 Dr. Mireles has over 60 conference and journal publications, published the book “Metal Additive Manufacturing for Propulsion Applications” with AIAA; holds three patents; trains and mentors several PhD candidates; and routinely teaches courses in additive manufacturing.
-He is the recipient of numerous awards including the NASA Exceptional Service Medal.
+He is the recipient of numerous awards.

 Additional Module Instructors